maxlebedev/maleficer/README.md

     - Check for more places that benefit from ecs.Query.where
     - 3rd char, a pull+aegis spell, a kill spell with 1 range (corwin)
     - Doors via conditional blocking
-    - basic lighting attack that uses the ray func I made
+    - basic lightning attack that uses the ray func I made
     - mageblight: a curse that harms player when they don't progress the game
         * probably when they spend N turns without killing an enemy
         * escalates in damage
     - do I want hidden/invisible elements? (traps, assasins)
     - binary(ish) space partitioning, plus prefabs of that size
+        * drunken walk as well
     - A way to get info about enemies
         * tab-targeting, info in right panel
             + tab cycles thru pieces, from closest out.